TheWorkflowAcademy/Creating-Folder-Doc-and-External-Share-Link-ZohoWorkDrive/README.md

 A guide on how to create a folder within another folder on Zoho Workdrive, and to create/merge Writer Documents and store in a Workdrive folder.

 ## Core Idea
 If you've ever searched for the Zoho Workdrive API documentation online, you'd realize that there isn't an official published documentation online yet.
-The closest thing to one is an unpublished document made on Zoho Writer (https://writer.zohopublic.com/writer/published/ankqibdb934759c6446bca8899b2f426428fc).
+The closest thing to one is this unpublished document (https://writer.zohopublic.com/writer/published/ankqibdb934759c6446bca8899b2f426428fc).
 While useful, it's still not comprehensive and the explanations are not thorough.

 In this document, we will cover the following:
 * Creating a folder within another folder on Workdrive